 Upward and Onward

-That’s a lot of water to pass under the bridge and still want to get married again.
-So I’ve got to take the time to learn from these experiences and check-in on all the points before getting married again.
+That’s a lot of water to pass under the bridge and yet I still want to get married again.
+So I’ve got to take the time to learn from these experiences and check in on all the points before getting married again.

 It seems the biggest marker for success is the general outlook of the other person: Happy camper vs. unhappy camper.
-In my second marriage I thought we had a match, but the stress and change brought on by having kids sort of flipped her mode.
-In my current engaged status I have the opportunity to see and understand my partner in new ways.
-There’s no hurry between us, and even that’s something we agree on.
+In my second marriage, I thought we had a match, but the stress and change brought on by having kids sort of flipped her mode.

 Back to Positive Divorce & Co-Parenting